Admissions available 24/7

 Mania is treatable, assuming the person agrees they have a serious mental health issue.
 Treatment and management includes:

-• Mood stabilizers (e.g., lithium, valproate)
+• Mood stabilizers (e.g., lithium, valproate).

-• Antipsychotics (e.g., quetiapine)
+• Antipsychotics (e.g., quetiapine).

 • Therapy: CBT, psychoeducation helps manage triggers.

-• Lifestyle adjustments: regular sleep, stress reduction, avoiding substances
+• Lifestyle adjustments: regular sleep, stress reduction, avoiding substances (drugs & alcohol, stimulants, caffeine, nicotine).

 Reach out to our Admissions team now at Corner Canyon.
-We’re in a peaceful setting bordered by the beautiful Wasatch Mountains.

 Promotional banner for Corner Canyon Health Centers with scenic canyon background, logo, and text reading “Questions?
 Call or Text us 24/7 for more info” with a “Call Us Now” button—emphasizing 24/7 support availability for prospective clients.